mutanyi/foundation-maker/README.md

 Please note:

 FoundationMaker templates assume you use and have a master page.
-If you don't already have a master page, we recommend using our **[make:master](#makemaster)** command, it will instantly create it for you.
+We recommend using our **[make:master](#makemaster)** command, it will instantly create it for you.

 If you don't use our **[make:master](#makemaster)** to create your master page, then you need to make sure you have the following: